Skip to main content

 Individual adult learners

 The Grove is built for the way you learn.
-Small groups, plain-language materials, time for questions, and instructors who teach without rushing.
+Small groups, time for questions, and instructors who teach without rushing.
 Bring your interests, your way of working, your pace.
 We meet you where you are.

 Community partners